 External cable helps keeps cost down, and also the time spent on maintenance.
 Steve Behr

-GT has taken the route of robust reliability with the Force 29 frame, making both the front and rear triangles from aluminium.
+GT has taken the route of robust reliability with the Force 29 frame, making both the front and rear triangles from aluminium on all bikes in the range with 150mm of travel and Boost hub spacing.
 It comes in four sizes, from small to extra-large, and looking at the geometry charts the Force 29 should accommodate most rider heights.

 GT hasn’t taken the plunge to offer internal cable routing, but while it might lack the sophistication of some expensive carbon frames, it does make maintenance a shed load easier – and as nice as internal cable routing looks, it never made us faster riders.